Read your audio, LLC

 Omit:

-• Filler Words (ahs, uhs, ums) (mm-hmm, mm-mm, uh-huh, uh-uh - when not answering a direct question)
+• Utterances (ahs, uhs, ums) (mm-hmm, mm-mm, uh-huh, uh-uh - when it's not answering a direct question)

 • Stutters/Stammers